-Coursing through the fields of space, he beheld the gossamer shapes whose choral joys his spirit had so often shared.
+Coursing through the fields of space, he beheld the gossamer shapes, whose choral joys his spirit had so often shared.
 There, group upon group, they circled in the starry silence, multiform in the unimaginable beauty of a being fed by ambrosial dews and serenest light.
-In his trance all the universe stretched visible beyond: in the green valleys afar he saw the dances of the fairies; in the bowels of the mountains he beheld the race that breathe the lurid air of the volcanoes, and hide from the light of heaven; on every leaf in the numberless forests, in every drop of the unmeasured seas, he surveyed its separate and swarming world; far up in the farthest blue he saw orb upon orb ripening into shape, and planets starting from the central fire to run their day of ten thousand years.
-For everywhere in Creation is the breath of the Creator, and everywhere in which the breath breathes is life!
-And alone in the distance the lonely man beheld his Magian brother.
-There, at work with his numbers and his cabala, amid the wrecks of Rome, passionless and calm, sat in his cell the mystic Mejnour; living on, living ever while the world lasts. indifferent whether his knowledge produces weal or wo; a mechanical agent of a more tender and a wiser Will, that guides every spring to its inscrutable designs.
-Living on-living ever-as Science that cares alone for knowledge, and halts not to consider how knowledge advances happiness; how Human Improvement, rushing through civilization, crushes in its march all who cannot grapple to its wheels;" ever, with its cabala and its numbers, lives on to change in its bloodless movements the face of the habitable world!
-And, "Oh, farewell to life!" murmured the glorious "Sweet, O life, hast thou been to me. fathomless thy joys; how rapturously has my soul-bounded forth upon the upward paths!
-To him who forever renews his youth in the clear fount of nature, how exquisite is the mere happiness to be!
-Farewell. ye lamps of heaven, and ye million tribes, the Populace of Air.
-Not a mote in the beam, not an herb on the mountain, not a pebble on the shore, not a seed far-blown into the wilderness, but contributed to the lore that sought in all the true principle of life, the Beautiful, the Joyous, the Immortal.
-To others, a land, a city, a hearth, has been a home; my home, wherever the intellect could pierce, or the spirit could breathe the air."
-He paused, and through the immeasurable space, his eyes and his heart, penetrating the dismal dungeon, rested on his child.
-He saw it slumbering in the arms of the pale mother, and his soul spoke to the sleeping soul.
-"Forgive me, if my desire was sin; I dreamed to have reared and nurtured thee to the divinest destinies my visions could foresee; betimes, as the mortal part was strengthened against disease, to have purified the spiritual from every sin; to have led thee, heaven upon heaven, through the holy ecstasies which make up the existence of the orders that dwell on high; to have formed from thy sublime affections the pure and everliving communication between thy mother and myself. dream was but a dream; it is no more!
-In sight myself of the grave, I feel, at last, that through the portals of the grave lies the true initiation into the holy and the ^{ &}quot;You colonize the lands of the savage with the Anglo-Saxon; "You colonize the isnus of the savage with the Anglo-Saxon; you civilize that portion of the earth; but is the savage civilized?
-He is exterminated!
-You accumulate machinery; you increase the total of wealth: but what becomes of the labour you displace?
+In his trance, all the universe stretched visible beyond; in the green valleys afar, he saw the dances of the fairies in the bowels of the mountains, he beheld the race that breathe the lurid air of the volcanoes, and hide from the light of heaven on every leaf in the numberless forests; in every drop of the unmeasured seas, he surveyed its separate and swarming world; far up, in the farthest blue, he saw orb upon orb ripening into shape, and planets starting from the central fire, to run their day of ten thousand years.
+For everywhere in creation is the breath of the Creator, and in every spot where the breath breathes is life!
+And alone, in the distance, the lonely man beheld his Magian brother.
+There, at work with his numbers and his cabala, amidst the wrecks of Rome, passionless and calm, sat in his cell the mystic Mejnour,-living on, living ever while the world lasts, indifferent whether his knowledge produces weal or woe; a mechanical agent of a more tender and a wiser Will, that guides every spring to its inscrutable designs.
+Living on, living ever, as Science that cares alone for knowledge, and halts not to consider how knowledge advances happiness; how Human Improvement, rushing through civilization, crushes in its march all who cannot grapple to its wheels; ever, with its cabala and its numbers, lives on to change, in its bloodless movements, the face of the habitable world!

+And, "Oh, farewell to life!" murmured the glorious dreamer.
+"Sweet, O life! hast thou been to me.
+How fathomless thy joys! how rapturously has my soul bounded forth upon the upward paths!
+To him who forever renews his youth in the clear fount of Nature, how exquisite is the mere happiness to be!
+Farewell, ye lamps of heaven, and ye million tribes, the Populace of Air.
+Not a mote in the beam, not an herb on the mountain, not a pebble on the shore, not a seed far blown into the wilderness, but contributed to the lore that sought in all the true principle of life,-the Beautiful, the Joyous, the Immortal.
+To others, a land, a city, a hearth, has been a home; my home has been wherever the intellect could pierce, or the spirit could breathe the air."

+He paused, and through the immeasurable space, his eyes and his heart, penetrating the dismal dungeon, rested on his

+1 You colonize the lands of the savage with the Anglo-Saxon, you civilize that portion of the earth; but is the savage civilized 1 He is exterminated!
+You accumulate machinery, you increase the total of wealth; but what becomes of the labour you displace?
 One generation is sacrificed to the next.
-You diffuse knowledge, and the world seems to grow brighter; but Discontent at Poverty replaces Ignorance happy with its crust.
-Every improvement, every advancement in civilization, injures some to benefit others, and either cherishes the want of today or propage the revolution of to merce." ishes the want of to-day or prepares the revolution of to-morrow."-STEPHEN MONTAGUE. wise.
-Beyond those portals I await ye both, beloved pilgrims!"
-From his numbers and his cabala in his cell, amid the wrecks of Rome, Mejnour, startled, looked up, and, through the spirit, felt that the spirit of his distant friend addressed him.
+You diffuse knowledge-and the world seems to grow brighter; but Discontent at Poverty replaces Ignorance, happy with its crust.
+Every improvement, every advancement in civilization, injures some to benefit others, and either cherishes the want of to-day, or prepares the revolution of to-morrow.-Stephen Montague.